dart-lang/site-www/src/_guides/language/coming-from/swift-to-dart.md

 multiply(3, 5, c: 2);
 ```

-Lastly, a third parameter type is the _optional
+A third parameter type is the _optional
 positional parameter_.
 As the name suggests,
 these are similar to the default positional parameters,
 but they can be omitted when calling the function.